robenkleene/software-references/apple-music.md

 # Music

+## Ineligible Files

+- Song is larger than 200 MB or longer than two hours, or encoded at 96 Kbps or less

+## Sync

+To force iCloud Music to sync, choose `File > Library > Update iCloud Library`.

+## Airplay

 To play music from the Apple TV but selected on the iPad (i.e., without streaming via AirPlay):

 1. Open control center